Eating Disorders Treatment

 For someone who has just left in-patient hospitalization, a residential treatment facility, or an intensive or partial outpatient treatment program, I can provide the support needed to maintain the progress that has already been achieved.

-Renewed (formerly the Eating Disorder Coalition of Tennessee) is a local resource for individuals, families and communities to access support and information about the prevention and treatment of eating disorders diagnosis.
+RenewED (formerly the Eating Disorder Coalition of Tennessee) is a local resource for individuals, families and communities to access support and information about the prevention and treatment of eating disorders diagnosis.
+For more information and to contact RenewED, visit www.renewedsupport.org.

-The National Eating Disorders Association is a resource for information about the treatment and prevention of eating disorders.
-Another online resource for information about eating disorders and options for outpatient and residential treatment is www.edreferral.com.
+The National Eating Disorders Association (NEDA) at www.nationaleatingdisorders.org is a resource for information about the treatment and prevention of eating disorders.
+Note: The Binge Eating Disorder Association (BEDA) merged with NEDA in 2018.